All organizations are perfectly designed to get the results they get.

 - They ask the same questions as the internally-driven company: “What products should we make and sell?”
 However, now they want the customer to answer these questions.

-- The consequence of trying to be too customer-driven is that these companies end up trying to be “all things to all people.”
-They fail to link what they do to their core competencies, how they want to differentiate them from their competitors, or how they add value to an organization.
+The consequence of trying to be too customer-driven is that these companies end up trying to be “all things to all people.”
+They fail to link what they do to their core competencies, how they want to differentiate them from their competitors or add value to an organization.

-This strategy is based on making conscious choices about which markets organizations will serve and how they add value to their customers.
+- This strategy is based on making conscious choices about which markets organizations will serve and adding value to their customers.

-- They seek to differentiate themselves from their competitors by identifying the specific benefits they will or will not provide and organizing around the delivery of these benefits.
+- They seek to differentiate themselves from their competitors by identifying the specific benefits they will or will not provide and organizing around delivering these benefits.

 - What is the long-term vision of our organization?